alysonbennett/Burger/README.md

 ## Installation

-To successfully run this application, please do a npm install upon downloading the repo in your terminal.
+To successfully run this application from GitHub, please do a npm install upon downloading the repo in your terminal.

 ```bash
 npm install